The Motorcycle Diaries (book): Pre-expedition

-Ernesto Guevara spent long periods traveling around Latin America during his studies of medicine, beginning in 1948, at the University of Buenos Aires.
+Ernesto Guevara spent long periods traveling around Latin America during his studies of medicine beginning in 1948, at the University of Buenos Aires.
 In January 1950, Guevara attempted his first voyage.
-He traversed 4500 km through the northern provinces of Argentina on a bicycle on which he installed a small engine.
+He traversed 4500 km through the northern provinces of Argentina on a bicycle on which he had installed a small engine.
 He arrived at San Francisco del Chañar, near Córdoba, where his friend Alberto Granado ran the dispensary of the leper-centre.
 This experience allowed Guevara to have long conversations with the patients about their disease.

 This pre-expedition gave Guevara a taste of what would be experienced in his more extensive South American travels.
 The journey broke new ground for him in activities that would become central to his life: travelling and writing a diary.
-His own father said that it was preparation for his subsequent long journeys across South America.
+His own father called it preparation for his subsequent long journeys across South America.

 Guevara relied upon the hospitality of strangers that he encountered, as he and Granado would throughout their later travels.
 For example, following a puncture, he flagged down a lorry to take him to his next destination.
 In another instance, in Loreto, he asked for hospitality from a local police officer when he had nowhere to stay.
 The trip encouraged Guevara's style of traveling that would be seen in the Motorcycle Diaries.
 By the time he reached Jujuy, he had decided that the best way to get to know and to understand a country was by visiting hospitals and meeting the patients that they housed.
 He was not interested in the sites for tourists, and preferred meeting the people in custody of the police or the strangers that he met en route with whom he struck up a conversation.
 Guevara had seen the parallel existence of the poverty and deprivation faced by the native populations.
-Guevara also noted 'turbulence' in the region under the Río Grande, but having not actually crossed this river, Guevara, historian John Lee Anderson argues, used it as a symbol of the United States, and this was an early glimmer of the notion of neocolonial exploitation that would obsess him in later life.
+Guevara also noted 'turbulence' in the region under the Río Grande, but having not actually crossed this river, Guevara, historian Jon Lee Anderson argues, used it as a symbol of the United States, and this was an early glimmer of the notion of neocolonial exploitation that would obsess him in later life.
 For the young Guevara, the trip had been an education.

 It was the success of his Argentinian "raid", as he put it, that awakened in him a desire to explore the world and prompted the commencing of new travel plans.

-Upon completion of his bicycle journey, El Gráfico, a sports magazine in Argentina, published a picture of Guevara on the motorbike he used for the journey.
+Upon completion of his bicycle journey, El Gráfico, a sports magazine in Argentina, published a picture of Guevara on his bike.
 The company that manufactured the engine Ernesto had adapted to his bicycle tried to use it for advertising, claiming it was very strong since Guevara had gone on such a long tour using its power.

 While he continued studying, he also worked as a nurse on trading and petroleum ships of the Argentine national shipping-company.
 This allowed Guevara to travel from the south of Argentina to Brazil, Venezuela and Trinidad.